London Data Summit 2026

 Mainstage

-Against a backdrop of rapid provider proliferation and increasing buyer sophistication, what are the key pain points and most pressing priorities faced across the sourcing lifecyle?
-As data buyers grapple with discovery faitigue, inconsistent standards and due diligence burdens, how can vendors prioritise prioritise clarity, trust and data quality to build lasting relationships?
+Against a backdrop of rapid provider proliferation and increasing buyer sophistication, what are the key pain points and most pressing priorities faced across the sourcing lifecycle?
+As data buyers grapple with discovery fatigue, inconsistent standards and due diligence burdens, how can vendors prioritise clarity, trust and data quality to build lasting relationships?
 What are the key strategy, process, and tooling requirements to streamline success from initial evaluation through to onboarding.

 Presentation TBC